minnay/minnayao.github.io/about-testing.md

 Reliability, Availability: Validated via a stress test.

-Scalabilitiy: Validated via a load test.
+Scalability: Validated via a load test.

 Usability: Validated via an inspection and demonstration to the customer.
 Is the UI configured to their liking?
 Did we put the customer branding in all the right places?
 Do we have all the fields/screens they asked for?